 Administrative/Professional Distinguished Service Award winners named for 2020

 Jana Albrecht of Enrollment Management, Jay Ansher of the Department of Physics, Ryan Denham of WGLT Radio, and Jill Donnel of the School of Teaching and Learning will each be honored with an Administrative/Professional Distinguished Service Award.
-Emily McMahon of the Mennonite School of Nursing and Jenna Koons of Event Management, Dining, and Hospitality have been named an A/P Emerging Leader, and Rachel Caracci of the Graduate School has been named a winner of the A/P Esprit De Corps award.
+Emily McMahon of the Mennonite College of Nursing and Jenna Koons of Event Management, Dining, and Hospitality have each been named as an A/P Emerging Leader, and Rachel Caracci of the Graduate School has been named a winner of the A/P Esprit de Corps award.

 Jana Albrecht, Enrollment Management